crcandia/candia_lab/content/home/welcome.md

 <br>

-The **Computational Social Science Lab** has been a center of excellence for research, teaching, and applied projects since its founding in 2021.
+The **Complexity and Computational Social Science Lab** has been a center of excellence for research, teaching, and applied projects since its founding in 2021.